HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Introduction

-A key challenge in Multi-modal Machine Learning (MMML) is \emph{multi-modal fusion}, which is the integration of heterogeneous data into a common representation that reduces the dimensionality of the data whilst preserving salient biological signals \cite{steyaert_Multimodal_2023}.
-Fusion approaches are well-studied in areas where there is a clearly defined shared semantic space, such as audio, visual, and text tasks such as visual question answering \cite{goyal_Transparent_2016TowardsTransparentAISystems}, image captioning \cite{yu_Multimodal_2020multimodal_image_captioning}, or multi-modal dialogue \cite{liang_Foundations_2023FoundationsandTrendsinMultimodalMachineLearning}.
-However, healthcare data commonly consists of 2D/3D images (histopathology and radiology), graphs (molecular data), and tabular data (multi-omics, EHRs) where cross-modal relationships are typically more opaque and complex, and common representations less explored.
-The \emph{fusion stage} describes how far the multi-modal representation is removed from the raw (uni-modal) data and is commonly categorised into early, intermediate, and late fusion \cite{baltrusaitis_Multimodal_2019}.
-Early fusion approaches combine the raw data early in the pipeline, which allows training a single model from all data modalities simultaneously.
-However, most of these approaches use simple operations such as concatenation, which removes structural information, or take the Kronecker product \cite{chen_Pathomic_2022PathomicFusion}, which can lead to exploding dimensions when applied to multiple modalities and large matrices.
-Late fusion, on the other hand, trains separate models for each modality at hand, which allows capturing the salient structural information but prevents the model from learning interactions between modalities~\cite{liang_Foundations_2023FoundationsandTrendsinMultimodalMachineLearning}.
+Early fusion approaches combine the raw data early in the pipeline, which allows the training of a single model from all data modalities simultaneously.
+However, most of these approaches use simple operations such as concatenation, which removes structural information, or take the Kronecker product~\citep{chen_Pathomic_2022PathomicFusion}, which can lead to exploding dimensions when applied to multiple modalities and large matrices.
+Late fusion, on the other hand, trains separate models for each modality at hand, which allows capturing the salient structural information but prevents the model from learning interactions between modalities~\citep{liang_Foundations_2023FoundationsandTrendsinMultimodalMachineLearning}.
 Intermediate fusion approaches attempt to overcome this trade-off by learning a low-level representation (embedding) for each modality before combining them.
 This can result in discovering the cross-modal interactions whilst taking advantage of each modality's internal data structure.
-The problem with many intermediate fusion approaches is that the learnt latent representation is not interpretable to human experts, and handling missing modalities is often noisy \cite{cui_Deep_2023deep_fusion_survey}.
-To overcome these issues, we posit that there is a need for more sophisticated early fusion methods, which we refer to as \emph{hybrid early fusion}, that a) preserve structural information \emph{and} learn cross-modal interactions b) learn cross-modal interactions, and c) work on the raw data, thus allowing for in-model explainability.
+The problem with many intermediate fusion approaches is that the learnt latent representation is not interpretable to human experts, and handling missing modalities is often noisy~\citep{cui_Deep_2023deep_fusion_survey}.
+To overcome these issues, we posit that there is a need for more sophisticated early fusion methods, which we refer to as \emph{hybrid early-fusion}, that: a) preserve structural information \emph{and} b) learn cross-modal interactions, and c) work on the raw data, thus allowing for in-model explainability.